Unbreathable/Unbreathable/README.md

 ## ⚡I contributed to
 - Compiler
+- Learn
 - Knight
 - Azura

 ## 🔭 I’m currently working on
-- Compiler
+- Learn
 - A private website with a backend made in Spring

 ## 🌱 I’m currently learning
 - Spring Reactive
+- PostgreSQL
-- Redis
+- NodeJS
 - Unity

 ## ⛏️ Frameworks and Tools
 - Spring
-- Redis
+- Svelte Kit
 - VS Code
 - IntelliJ
 - Unity
+- npm

 ## 🌐 Languages
 - Java
 - HTML
 - CSS
 - JavaScript
+- Svelte

 <!--
 **Unbreathable/Unbreathable** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.